fdeblasio/pokeemerald-expansion/README.md

     - Never thought about this before because I face every trainer when testing, but that's not always the case for other players
     - Instead, maybe both gym battles AND G/T battles check both badges and existing flags/GabbyAndTyGetBattleNum?
 - With the higher levels, using the Exp.
 Share can cause your team to become overpowered
+- Some egg moves are missing from the teachable learnsets of the evolved forms (such as Hydrapple being unable to learn Rollout via the tutor)
 - Checking wild encounters doesn't differentiate between what's been caught and what hasn't
     - I found a way to do so, but it causes a graphical glitch in the PC so it's not implemented yet
 - The fishing portion of checking the wild encounters is incomplete